 If you’re truly not comfortable having a person-to-person conversation with the friend or family member who is grieving, reaching out via email or text or sending a condolence card in the mail can be the next best thing.
 Just be sure to personalize your message as much as possible.
 Address the recipient, use the pet’s name, share some genuine words of support and empathy.
 Again, it’s not always about what is said, but more the fact that you took the time to reach out.

 Have flowers or a plant delivered.

 Just because the loss was of a pet and not a human, doesn’t mean the same gestures of care and compassion can’t be used.
 Some people would love to have their sorrow brightened a bit by receiving a bouquet of flowers or a nice plant.
 Base it on the person who is grieving.
 If you think they’d appreciate such a gesture, then go for it.

 Give a one-of-a-kind keepsake.

 Pet memorials can be a great tool for helping a person work through the grieving process because they provide a physical representation of the companion who has passed.
 This can be as simple as putting a picture in a frame, but if you really want to touch their heart and make an impact, consider a one-of-a-kind memorial, like a portrait or a piece of remembrance art.
+You could also consider pet ashes jewelry for them.
 It’s such a thoughtful way to help your friend or family member honor their loved one.